agvares13/staticmap/README.md

 ### Method: lonToX(lon)
 Function is being added to object automatically.
-Allows to translate a `longitude` to `x` coordinate of this image.
+Allows to translate a `longitude` to `x` coordinate on this image.

 ### Method: latToY(lat)
 Function is being added to object automatically.
-Allows to translate a `latitude` to `x` coordinate of this image.
+Allows to translate a `latitude` to `y` coordinate on this image.

 ### Property: width